Brewers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the underdog in seven of their past 10 games and have gone 5-2 in those contests.
+- In seven games as the underdog over the last 10 matchups, the Brewers have a record of 6-1.

-- In their last 10 games with an over/under, the Brewers and their opponents have combined to eclipse the total six times.
+- In their last 10 matchups with a total posted by sportsbooks, the Brewers and their foes are 6-4-0 when it comes to hitting the over.

-- The Brewers' previous 10 games have not had a spread posted by bookmakers.
-For five games in a row, Milwaukee and its opponent have finished above the over/under, with the average total set by sportsbooks being 8.3 runs.
+- Oddsmakers have not posted a runline in any of the Brewers' past 10 matchups.

 Brewers Betting Records & Stats